NCVV-Dev/NVV-Site/README.md

 ### English

-**NVV** aka **'Null Core - Visuals Vault'** website built in pure **HTML, CSS and JavaScript** without using any building frameworks with the main goal to create an opportunity for Null Core software users share their visual configurations more openly to other people.
+**NVV** aka **'Null Core - Visuals Vault'** website built in pure **HTML, CSS and JavaScript** without using any building frameworks with the ultimate goal to create an opportunity for Null Core software users share their visual configurations more openly to other people.
 This repository was made in order to create update notes and provide to users an easier way to **contribute to the site**.
-Reaching over 10k+ downloads and counting of all the content on the website, I personally and still look forward into keeping this project up!
+Reaching over 15k+ downloads and counting, I personally look forward into keeping this project up as long as I can!

 **Cooperated with [Fedoraware](https://fedoraware.ncvisualsvault.cc/) (Technical support has been ended at 02.01.2023)**